 public and govt. establishment in Tirap, DC Office ransacked, a tribe impose economic

 sanction on the other, ‘Bandhs’ paralyze the capital and town, crash of single engine

 chopper carrying VVIP, ‘media office’ gets ransacked, Police forcing teenage boy

-and girl to have sex and makes MMS, corruption at every step-
+and girl to have sex and makes MMS, corruption at every step-both in private and

 I really don’t understand where do you want to take us.
 Why always be so self centered

 and keep our motherland as - ‘land of kushi! kushi!’ as someone remarked in the past.